The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 So did we.

-It's this it's it's it's it's literally hopeless.
+It's literally hopeless.

 I have empathy.

-And the answer is bend over forwards and backwards and grab them because all you can do.
+And the answer is bend over forwards and backwards and grab them because they're all you can do.

-In case you missed uh today's morning update, uh folks, let me give you the details and tell you why old Tom here is beside himself.
+In case you missed today's morning update, folks, let me give you the details.

-Last November, I mean, you you people basically still have four more years of this.
+Last November, I mean, you people basically still have four more years of this, unless he decides he wants to run for president.

 And lo and behold, Governor Corzine, facing a $4 billion deficit, wasted no time proving me right.

-Corzine wants seven cents.
+Corzine wants $0.07.

 That's not enough.